 6. Redistribution of Power

-The power and resources accumulated and hoarded in white communities in the United States is directly related to the violence and harm brought onto indigenous peoples and people of color communities by way of genocide, slavery, stolen labor, land theft, redlining, the current-day prison system, and other institutionalized forms of violence.
+The power and resources accumulated and hoarded in wealthy white communities in the United States is directly related to the violence and harm brought onto indigenous peoples and people of color communities by way of genocide, slavery, stolen labor, land theft, redlining, the current-day prison system, and other institutionalized forms of violence.
 Power and resources take the form of land, wealth, capital, knowledge, skills, time, and physical and emotional labor.
+We recognize that capitalism and class structures have historically and currently worked to place white working class communities in false opposition to communities of color, while maintaining the power and resources of wealthy white people and corporations.
 Because we know there is more than enough to go around, we work to move power and resources back into indigenous and people of color communities in order to support their self-determination and leadership.
+As a group with all-white leadership it is our responsibility to shift the power and resources that we have access to into the hands of communities and organizers of color.